-- Field trips, such as the Utica Zoo, adaptive skiing at Windham, Critz Farm, Windy Hill Orchard, Gilbert Lake, Rogers Conservation Center, Wolf Mountain, Owen D. Young Nature Trail, and more.
+Pathfinder students explore our surrounding communities to practice skills related to appropriate social boundaries, safety, and community navigation.
+Destinations include the Utica Zoo, Adaptive Sports Foundation at Windham, Critz Farm, Windy Hill Orchard, Gilbert Lake State Park, Rogers Environmental Education Center, Wolf Mountain, Owen D. Young Nature Trail and more.

-We also offer meaningful employment preparation activities so that students may ready themselves for life after graduation.
-Through participation in these programs, students develop the higher-level planning, organization, and executive functioning skills that are essential to future success -- in volunteer, supported work or independent work settings.
+Employment preparation helps students develop higher-level planning, organization and executive functioning skills essential to success in volunteer, supported work, or independent work settings.

 - Organizing/Packaging & Assembling

 Students adjust their goals and outcomes as they progress through each domain.
 Ongoing assessment and instruction, coupled with practice and repetition of skills, create student success.